 of their device if the worst happens.

-To ensure that this isn’t the case, T-Mobile customers are advised to lock in an extended warranty or service contract
+To ensure that this isn’t the case, T-Mobile customers are advised to lock in an extended warranty, service contract or protection plan

 from another provider.
 Various options are available, including manufacturers’ extended warranties and packages sold by big-box retailers and other third parties.